Davigugu55/qlik-signage/README.md

 ---

-By authorizing users with JWTs, you can embed analytics from Qlik using your host application's access control model.
+By authorizing users with JWTs, you can embed analytics from Qlik into your own web applications using your host application's access control model.

+## Adding authorization to Qlik tenants and web applications using JWTs and JavaScript